Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Here are some clever ideas for gift card use:

-The holidays can be a tricky time of year to get together with friends amid holiday travel and end of year work projects.
-Why not use your rewards points to get gift cards to your group’s favorite restaurant and host a delicious dinner at your place!
+The holidays can be a tricky time of year to get together with friends amid holiday travel and end-of-year work projects.
+Why not use your rewards points to get gift cards to your group’s favorite restaurant.
+You can then get catering/carry-outs to host a delicious dinner at your place!
 You can even use some of your points to buy new decorations or festive dinnerware with gift cards from your favorite merchants.

 I don’t know about you, but I personally don’t get excited to spend my hard-earned paycheck on socks or new bath towels.
-Make a list of necessities you have been waiting to replace and compile a list of stores that have multiple items on your list.
-You can then use rewards to purchase gift cards at those stores to cross off much needed items.
+Make a list of necessities you've been waiting to replace and another list of stores that have multiple items on your list.
+You can then use your card rewards to purchase gift cards at those stores to cross off much needed items.

 Your necessities list might include:

 It can be difficult to budget for the few months of holiday festivities at the end of the year.
-We usually see an increase in our grocery purchases, we fill up at the gas pump more frequently, and don’t forget decorations and gifts.
-With many rewards credit cards, such as Alliant Visa® Platinum Rewards, you can turn your rewards points into cash to offset all the extra holiday expenses.
+We usually see an increase in our grocery purchases, we fill up at the gas pump more frequently, and we spend on decorations and gifts.
+With many rewards credit cards, such as the Alliant Cashback Visa® Signature card , you can turn your rewards points into cash to offset all your extra holiday expenses.

 Using the cash to pay bills, loans, credit card payments, or as your holiday gift fund can help your budget stay on track to start the new year strong.